‘All hands on deck’: Schools close across Mass. to slow coronavirus spread

 School officials said they are not forgetting the students who rely on their schools for breakfast and lunch.

-Boston Public School workers handed out lunches to students at the Eliot School in the North End and officials in Lawrence also passed out food to their students.
+Boston Public Schools workers handed out lunches to students at the Eliot School in the North End and officials in Lawrence also passed out food to their students.

 “We are trying to have an all hands on deck approach to this,” Boston Public Schools Senior Adviser Rob Consalvo said.
 “Making sure students are fed, making sure we are providing the educational materials both in hard copy as well as technology.”